Nikolay-Petrov-Ognyanov/Express-Auction/README.md

 # Auction System API Documentation

 Welcome to the documentation for the Auction System API.
-This documentation provides a comprehensive overview of the API, including setup instructions, project structure, endpoints, models, services, controllers, and middlewares.
+This documentation provides a comprehensive overview of the API, including setup instructions, project structure, endpoints, models, services, controllers, middlewares, and utility functions.
 Use this guide to understand the functionality and usage of the API.

 ## Table of Contents
 - [Overview](#overview)